zebranovember/glitcherature/README.md

 Method:
   1. Copy/paste raw text into appropriate website
+    a.
+Set Min Max for Zalgo based on text content
   2. Copy/paste output text from websites into glitching document
-  3. Resize Zalgo'd text from 10.5 to 12, and emphasized words from 17 to [custom]
+    a.
+Resize Zalgo'd text from 10.5 to 12, and emphasized words from 17 to [custom]
+    b.
+Add return where words are cut off, as appropriate
+    c.
+Watch out for hyphens
+  3. Repeat Steps 1-2 until the page contains 6.5 to 7 inches of body text